Egyptian Roman and Indus Civilizations

-Even the slaves and attendants were also buried with the pharaohs.
+In Egyptian civilization,even the slaves and attendants were also buried with the pharaohs.

-There was a belief in ancient Egyptians that mummification ensured the dead a safe passage to the afterlife.
+There was a belief among ancient Egyptians that mummification ensured the dead a safe passage to the afterlife.
 The mummification process had 2 stages: 1st the embalming of the body with certain chemicals, then the wrapping and burial of the body.

 When a body was mummified, its brain was removed through one of its nostrils and its intestines were also removed .Each organ was placed in its own jar.
 The only internal organ they did not remove was the heart, because it was considered to be the seat of the soul by Egyptians.

-Ancient Egyptians mummified not only people but animals too.
+Ancient Egyptians mummified not only people but the animals too.
 Archeologists have discovered a 15-foot- long mummified crocodile.

 In mummification, Mud was pushed under the mummy’s skin to pad it out.
 False eyes could be made from onions.